ADGEfficiency/dsr-rl/PITCHME.md

 - this noise can be useful to escape local minima

 Bigger batch size = larger learning rate

-This is because a larger batch size gives a more accurate estimation of the gradient
+-  larger batch size gives a more accurate estimation of the gradient

 ---
 ![lr_batch](assets/images/section_1/lr_batch.png)